What Is an Honors Contract?

 There are four steps for initiating an honors contract.

 - Consult with your departmental academic advisor about courses that you might wish to contract for honors credit.
-Appropriate courses for contracting are typically 300- and 400-level courses in the major.
+Appropriate courses for contracting are typically 300- and 400-level courses in your major or minor.

-- Pick-up an Honors Contract Proposal Form in the Honors College office (160 Floyd Hall).
+- Pick-up an Honors Contract Proposal Form in the Honors College office (160 Floyd Hall) or use the electronic .pdf on the Honors College D2L page.

 - Meet with the course instructor to discuss if and how the course requirements could be modified to receive honors credit.
 This meeting should occur within the first 1-2 weeks of the semester.
 You might need to meet multiple times to finalize the details of the contract.

-- Return the completed form to the Honors Academy office.
+- Return the completed form to the Honors College office prior to the 4th Friday of the semester.

 Completing An Honors Contract